Clash at the Castle (2022): Main event

 In the main event, Roman Reigns defended the Undisputed WWE Universal Championship against Drew McIntyre.
+Karrion Kross was at ringside and taunted McIntyre at one point, as they were feuding at that time.
 During the match, as Reigns attempted a Superman Punch, McIntyre countered and performed the Future Shock DDT.
 Reigns then performed a Spear on McIntyre for a nearfall.
 Reigns applied the Guillotine on McIntyre, who escaped.
 As McIntyre performed the Claymore Kick on Reigns, Reigns inadvertently bumped into the referee, incapacitating him.
 Austin Theory ran out and attempted to cash in his Money in the Bank contract, however, professional boxer and UK native Tyson Fury, who was in the front row, knocked him out.
 Reigns then obtained a chair and entered the ring, however, McIntyre performed a Claymore on Reigns for a nearfall.
 In the climax, after Reigns performed another Superman Punch, he attempted a Spear, however, McIntyre countered and performed his own Spear on Reigns.
 McIntyre then performed a Claymore on Reigns, only for NXT's Solo Sikoa, a younger cousin of Reigns, to pull the referee outside the ring.
 Reigns then performed a Spear on McIntyre to retain the titles.
 Following the match, Fury entered the ring and shook Reigns' hand.
 Fury then tended to a disappointed McIntyre, who was seated in the corner of the ring, and stated that regardless of the result, McIntyre still made his country proud.
-Fury then lead McIntyre and the crowd into singing "American Pie", while McIntyre initiated the singing of "Don't look back in anger".
+Fury then lead McIntyre and the crowd into singing "American Pie", while McIntyre initiated the singing of "Don't Look Back in Anger".